elice-study-first/interactive-comments-jieun/README.md

-# Frontend Mentor - Interactive comments section solution
+# Frontend Mentor - Interactive comments section

 This is a solution to the [Interactive comments section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9).